-The advisor system is vital to the Middle School Program.
+The advisor system is vital to the Middle School program.
 Advisors devote time to build community and to discuss topics ranging from making friends to academic honesty.
-The advisor should be the first person the parent or guardian calls with questions or concerns unless the issue pertains to only one specific class or activity, in which case contacting a teacher or coach directly might be more efficient.
-Parents may call the Academy and leave a voicemail message requesting a return call, or they can send an email message.
+The Advisor should be the first person the parent or guardian calls with questions or concerns unless the issue pertains to only one specific class or activity, in which case contacting a teacher or coach directly might be more efficient.
+Parents/guardians may call the Academy and leave a voicemail message requesting a return call, or they can send an email message.
 Faculty email addresses can be found in the Faculty/Staff Directory at www.thayer.org/about/directory.
 It might also help to know that faculty and staff email addresses follow this pattern: first initial + last name@thayer.org.

-The Middle School Counselor assists advisors and the Dean of Students in their work with students.
-Students enter the counseling process by contacting the Middle School Counselor themselves or at the request of faculty, administration, parents, family, or friends.
+The Middle School Counselor assists Advisors and the Grade Deans in their work with students.
+Students enter the counseling process by contacting the Middle School Counselor themselves or at the request of faculty, administration, parents/guardians, family, or friends.
 The Counseling Department has established working relationships with area professionals and, upon request, coordinates contacts for Thayer families.
-Parents or students who have questions about counseling should contact the Middle School Counselor Jarvis Wyche.
+Parents or students who have questions about counseling should contact Middle School Counselor Mysha Kuhlmann (mkuhlmann@thayer.org / 781.664.2241).

-Kerri Brosnan P '25 is the Director of the Middle School Hale Learning Center.
-Her role is to work with faculty, parents, and students in facilitating academic achievement and creating the most effective learning environment.
-In addition to teaching skills courses, Mrs. Brosnan works in conjunction with Hale Learning Center staff to implement support plans for students when needed. (kbrosnan@thayer.org / 781.664.2322)
+Zaidee Rose (zrose@thayer.org) is the director of the Middle School Hale Learning Center.
+Her role is to work with faculty, parents/guardians, and students to facilitate academic achievement and create the most effective learning environment.
+In addition to teaching skills courses, Ms. Rose works in conjunction with Hale Learning Center staff to implement support plans for students when needed.